MICLab-Unicamp/LobePrior/README.md

 @ARTICLE{CBEB2024,
-	title = {Deep learning with probabilistic models for segmenting lung lobes on computed tomography images with severe abnormalities}, journal = {CBEB 2024},
+	title = {Deep learning with probabilistic models for segmenting lung lobes on computed tomography images with severe abnormalities}, author = {Jean Antonio Ribeiro and Diedre Santos do Carmo and Fabiano Reis and Leticia Rittner}, journal = {CBEB 2024},
 	pages = {1-6},
 	year = {2024},
-	author = {Jean Antonio Ribeiro and Diedre Santos do Carmo and Fabiano Reis and Leticia Rittner}
 }

 @ARTICLE{review2022,